KarrLab/datanator/README.md

 Datanator is a software tool for discovering, aggregating, and integrating the data needed for modeling cells.
 This includes metabolite, RNA, and protein abundances; protein complex compositions; transcription factor binding motifs; and kinetic parameters.
 Datanator is particularly useful for building large models, such as whole-cell models, that require large amounts of data to constrain large numbers of parameters.

 This package contains the source code for Datanator.
-The data aggregated with Datanator is available at [https://open.quiltdata.com/b/karrlab/packages/karrlab/datanator](https://open.quiltdata.com/b/karrlab/packages/karrlab/datanator).
+The data aggregated with Datanator is available at [https://www.datanator.info](https://www.datanator.info).
+The data is also available for download as MongoDB dump from [Zenodo](https://doi.org/10.5281/zenodo.3971048).

 ## Installation instructions and documentation
 Please see the [documentation](http://docs.karrlab.org/datanator) for installation instructions, user instructions, and code documentation.